harrypenguin/2021-summer-internship-assignment/README.md

 Hey mentors!!
-My Java algorithms are stored in the folder named Challenge 1, android app in Challenge 2, and website in Challenge 3.
+Both of my Java algorithms are stored in the folder named Challenge 1, android app in Challenge 2, and website in Challenge 3.
 Thank you for your time, I believe I can be a beneficial addition to the team.

 Harry Peng 2021
 # Game of Apps Development Intern Interview 2021